Lexicata’s “Quick Intake” feature enables you to add a potential client to your pipeline for tracking, follow up, and intake.

 Adding Contact Custom Fields

 Contact custom fields can be used to add more in-depth information about the contact you are creating, beyond just their name and basic contact info.
 You can create contact custom fields and add them to your Quick Intake form from the custom fields settings page.
+Contact Custom fields are ordered alphabetically on the Quick Intake.

 Adding Matter Custom Fields

 Matter custom fields are used to collect customized information regarding the matter that is not already collected by the default matter fields.
 You can create matter custom fields and add them to your Quick Intake form from the custom fields settings page.
+Matter Custom fields are ordered alphabetically on the Quick Intake.

 Customizing the Tags on Quick Intake